ziyaadadams/glance/README.md

 ### Flatpak

-🚧 **Coming soonconfig --global user.email "ziyaada22@gmail.com" && git config --global user.name "Ziyaad Adams"* Flatpak support is currently in development.
+Flatpak support is currently in development.

 ### Building from source